ShareFacebook Twitter AddThis

 To grind them: dry roast a small amount of cumin seeds in a pan, allow to cool then grind in a spice grinder or mortar and pestle.

 Toasted cumin seeds have an earthy flavor but once the spice has been ground it develops more floral notes.

 In Latin America, ground cumin is widely used in stews, bean dishes and for making fillings for dishes like empanadas or tamales.
-Cumin is especially delicious in refried beans, chili and tortilla soup (try this recipe).
+Cumin is especially delicious in refried beans, chili and tortilla soup.